percona/k8spxc-docs/docs/update.md

         the Version Service URL can not be reached, no updgrades will be performed.

-4. Use the `schedule` option to specify the update check time in CRON format.
+4. Use the `upgradeOptions.schedule` option to specify the update check time in CRON format.

     The following example sets the midnight update checks with the official Percona’s Version Service: